Wet blocking your crochet pieces

-Wetblocking is one of roughly 3 blocking methods (see related articles).
-It’s the most thorough method but also often yields the best results.
-It can be used for any type of yarn.
+Wet blocking is one of the three blocking methods (see related articles).
+It’s the most thorough method and also yields the best results in my opinion.
+It can be safely used with any type of yarn.
 Just make sure you don’t agitate the yarn when you roll it between the towels.

 |Blocking mats.
 The sturdy mats will help you pin down your work. (available on Habbedash).|